venelin/venelin.github.io/projects/MGPMMammals/index.md

 The easiest way to install this package is to use the function `install_github()` from the R-package devtools.
-The following command will install the most up-to-date version of the master branch from the github repository of the package.
+The following command will install the most recent version of the master branch from the github repository of the package.

 ``` r